Animal From Mexico

 Axolotl (Ambystoma mexicanum)

 The axolotl, often referred to as the “Mexican walking fish,” is one of the most interesting creatures native to Mexico.
 Despite its name, the axolotl is an amphibian and not a fish.
 It has been in the media due to the remarkable ability to retain its larval features throughout its life, a phenomenon called neoteny in Biology.
 Found exclusively in the lake systems of Xochimilco and Chalco near Mexico City, this unique salamander can regenerate entire limbs, spinal cords, and even parts of its heart and brain, making it a subject of extensive medical research.
 Historically, the axolotl held cultural significance in Aztec mythology as a representation of the god Xolotl.
-Unfortunately, this species is critically endangered due to habitat loss, pollution, and the introduction of invasive species.
+Unfortunately, this endangered species is critically endangered due to habitat loss, pollution, and the introduction of invasive species.
 Conservation programs, interest in scientific research and captive breeding initiatives makes it unlikely it will go extinct, but the preservation of Xochimilco’s canals are essential for ensuring the survival in the wild.

 Axolotl are emblematic in Mexico | Photo by Tatiana Mironenko

-The Vaquita: On the Brink of Extinction
+The Vaquita: Endangered Species on the Brink of Extinction

 Vaquita in the Gulf of California | Photo: PROFEPA